ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 - [ ] Update documentation to reflect new formula/cask separation
 - [ ] Remove backward compatibility with existing `homebrew_packages` field
 - [ ] Update existing configurations to use new formula/cask structure
-- [ ] Implement true interactive README customization:
-    - [ ] Prompt the user for project name, description, and key sections to include.
-    - [ ] Allow users to select which features, profiles, and security notes to include.
-    - [ ] Support custom install instructions and usage examples.
-    - [ ] Preview the README before saving.
-    - [ ] Optionally allow editing in $EDITOR before final save.
-- [ ] Replace the placeholder in `interactive_customization` with real interactive logic.
 - [ ] Add integration tests for interactive README generation (simulate user input).
 - [ ] Update documentation to reflect the new interactive workflow.
-- [ ] Remove all JavaScript-based PAT input and copy buttons from the generated README.
-Replace with plain text instructions for using a Personal Access Token (PAT) with private repositories, ensuring compatibility with GitHub's Markdown rendering.

 **HTML Structure:**